NVIDIA/NeMo-Guardrails/nemoguardrails/eval/data/moderation/README.md

 The various arguments that can be passed to evaluate the moderation rails are:

-- `config`: The path to the guardrails configuration.
+- `config`: The path to the guardrails configuration (this includes the LLM, the prompts and any other information).
 - `dataset-path`: Path to the dataset to evaluate the rails on.
 The dataset should contain one prompt per line.
 - `split`: The split of the dataset to evaluate on.
 Choices are 'helpful' or 'harmful'.
 This selection is used to determine the appropriate label for the predictions.
 - `num-samples`: Number of samples to evaluate.
 Default is 50.